glwagner/glwagner.github.io/_pages/projects.md

 the ocean's version of storms and cyclones --- that play a crucial role in transporting heat and carbon from equator to pole and determining the ocean's density structure.
-The precise nature and importance of these interactions in the Earth's ocean is poorly understood.
+The precise nature and importance of these interactions in the Earth's ocean, and the role that waves play in transporting oceanic tracers, is poorly understood.

 ### Surface boundary layer mixing

 I've just started work to develop a parameterization for mixing in the ocean's surface boundary layer for [Clima].

-## Code
+## Software

 ### [dedaLES]